-The “doggy bag” may be an outdated term, but the truth is that almost all food trucks need to provide their customers with a way to carry away their orders once they receive them.
-As a food truck owner, you have several options.
+Doggy bag may be an outdated term, but almost all food trucks need food containers.
+As a food truck owner, you have several options to choose from.
 The size, shape and material will depend on the food you are serving and how it’s packaged.

-Standard carry out containers come in different materials, and the best container for your operation depends on the type of food served.
+Standard carry out food containers come in different materials.
+Ultimately, the best container for your operation depends on the type of food you serve.
 Consider aluminum, Styrofoam, plastic, plastic or bioplastic containers for your mobile food business.
-Keep in mind how customers or clients may reheat the food, as well as how the food will hold up during transport.
+Keep in mind how customers may reheat the food, as well as how the food will hold up during transport.

 You’ll probably need to purchase separate lids, or use foil to cover your aluminum containers.

 Styrofoam containers are made from the chemical, polystyrene.
-This makes them excellent insulators, and these containers are common for everything from burgers to steaks.
+This makes them excellent insulators.
+These containers are common for everything from burgers to steaks.

-Styrofoam has also been known to leach chemicals when heated, and it is not recommended for long-term use.
+Styrofoam has also been known to leach chemicals when heated.
+They are not recommended for long-term use.
 It’s not recyclable and can take years to decompose.
 Before placing an order, check with your local municipality to see if they allow vendors to provide Styrofoam containers.

 Common in delis and grocery store produce departments, plastic is strong and durable.
 The added benefit of a tightly-sealing lid can be helpful for products like pasta salad, soup and juicy fruit pieces with a tendency to leak.
 Plastic is usually transparent for added visibility.

-Is Bio-Plastic Right for You?
+- Is Plastic Right for You?
 Plastic containers are sturdy and durable, great for heavy or liquid items.
 Plastic is often recyclable and can be reused, making it a nice option for thrifty customers.

 Bio-plastic containers usually require separate lids.
 Microwave use is typically not recommended.